mustbeperfect/definitive-opensource/README.md

 ## FAQ
 <details>
   <summary><b>How about a JSON file with a script that generates the readme?</b></summary> <br />
   I’ve given this a lot of thought.
+Such a system would make fundamental changes and reorganization far easier whilst minimizing formatting and grammatical errors.

-For the foreseeable future, the list will continue to be edited directly as a markdown file.
+  However, for the foreseeable future, the list will continue to be edited directly as a markdown file.
 This is for one main reason: to keep everything simple.
 I will likely change my stance on this later as the project scales and when I have time to architect such a system.
 Although it can be tedious, the current system will have to suffice.
 </details>
 <details>
   <summary><b>How about a website, perhaps an automated one?</b></summary> <br />